NXP LS1088A - NIC setup

 Saving DPL in SD-card (mmc)

-You can load via tftp and apply via fsl_mc
+You can load via tftp and apply via fsl_mc as desc above, but it only

 works for a single boot.
 After reboot/power-cycle the board the DPL setup is